AlexALX/ScreenshotGrab/README.md

 * [optional] Web server with php5 for own image service.

 ## Mini-FAQ
-Q: How to make screenshoot?
+Q: How to make screenshot?
 <br>A: Press PrintScreen key.

-Q: How to make screenshoot of window?
+Q: How to make screenshot of window?
 <br>A: Press Alt+PrintScreen keys combination on active window.

 Q: Program crash at startup!
 <br>A: Make sure you have installed .NET Framework v2.0 or newer.

-Q: Screenshoot is black!
+Q: Screenshot is black!
-<br>A: Sorry, program cannot capture screenshoots from full-screen application (such as games).
+<br>A: Sorry, program cannot capture screenshots from full-screen application (such as games).
-<br>Note: if you are running windows 10 you can enable "Use clipboard instead of capture" in settings for grab screenshoots from games.
+<br>Note: if you are running windows 10 you can enable "Use clipboard instead of capture" in settings for grab screenshots from games.

 Read more on [wiki](https://github.com/AlexALX/ScreenshootGrab/wiki).